Lecturer in Japanese Studies

 - I was nominated for the Most Inspiring Teacher Award 2016 launched by School of Modern Languages

-I teach Japanese language to undergraduate students who have opted to study Japanese as a foreign language in the School of Modern Languages.
-I mainly teach beginners, intermediate and advanced classes, for credit-bearing modules.
+I teach undergraduate/postgraduate students who have opted to study Japanese language and culture in the School of Modern Languages.
+I teach beginners, intermediate and advanced classes, for credit-bearing modules.
 My duties include designing and delivering the modules and assessment, various administrative duties and collaborating with academic and PS colleagues.

 Modules that I am involved in (2019/20):